jfortner753/synthergy-engine-output/README.md

 ## Executive Summary

 The φ platform is a **reflexive reasoning engine** built on **NarufieldOS**, designed to turn complexity into clarity.
 It helps teams and institutions explore deep questions and transform them into coherent, verifiable results.
-Instead of static reports, it produces living research artifacts—called **receipts**—that reveal how conclusions emerge, evolve, and self-correct over time.
+Instead of static reports, it produces living research artifacts, called **receipts**—that reveal how conclusions emerge, evolve, and self-correct over time.

 ---